GuavaKhan/acropolis/README.md

 ------
 1. Companies must have been created before 2000 and in USA
 2. We will train on 30 companies
+3. We are running 30 DISTINCT regressions - one per company.
-3. We are using a Neural Network from the DeepLearn Toolbox. https://github.com/rasmusbergpalm/DeepLearnToolbox
+4. We are using a Neural Network from the DeepLearn Toolbox. https://github.com/rasmusbergpalm/DeepLearnToolbox
-4. All company data will start on the year of the most recently created company
+5. All company data will start on the year of the most recently created company
-5. Features are taken on a per quarter basis
+6. Features are taken on a per quarter basis

 Tasks
 ------